 We will be conducting regular Verifier Trainings throughout the year.
 We will post the dates of upcoming trainings.
 If you are interested in being on the email list for notification of future Verifier Trainings, please contact the Committee Chair.

-Committee Members: Chelle Downey-Magee, Gracie Martinez, Sarah Harper, Elizabeth Truman, and Mary Moore, chair
+Committee Members: Kim Droppo, Chelle Downey-Magee, Gracie Martinez, Sarah Harper, Elizabeth Truman, and Mary Moore, chair